nitinjmv/my-notes/development/java.md

 If a thread is not inside such method and thread.interrupt() is called, nothing special happens.
 It is thread's responsibility to periodically check the interrupt status using static Thread.interrupted() or instance isInterrupted() method.
 The difference between these methods is that the static Thread.interrupted() clears the interrupt flag, while isInterrupted() does not.

-**Question:** What Are Executor and Executorservice?
+<mark>**Question:** What Are Executor and Executorservice?
 What Are the Differences Between These Interfaces?

 **Answer:** Executor and ExecutorService are two related interfaces of java.util.concurrent framework.
 Executor is a very simple interface with a single execute method accepting Runnable instances for execution.
 In most cases, this is the interface that your task-executing code should depend on.

 ExecutorService extends the Executor interface with multiple methods for handling and checking the lifecycle of a concurrent task execution service (termination of tasks in case of shutdown) and methods for more complex asynchronous task handling including Futures.

-**Question:** What Are the Available Implementations of Executorservice in the Standard Library?
+<mark>**Question:** What Are the Available Implementations of Executorservice in the Standard Library?

 **Answer:** The ExecutorService interface has three standard implementations: